shanesully/String-Extractor/README.md

 # string-extractor
-Extract and combine strings from strings.xml files
+Extract and combine strings from xml files